-Our University has many significant achievements to celebrate in the 2022 academic year.
-We started the academic year under the amended COVID-19 Alert Level 1 national restrictions.
+Our University celebrated many significant achievements in the 2022 academic year.
+We started the academic year under the amended COVID-19 alert Level 1 national restrictions.
 The country had just exited the fourth wave of the COVID-19 pandemic which proved to be relatively milder than the previous waves.
-With the significantly improved conditions, the President, the Honourable Cyril Ramaphosa, lifted the National State of Disaster with effect from 05 April 2022.
+With the significantly improved conditions, President Cyril Ramaphosa lifted the National State of Disaster with effect from 05 April 2022.